-As anyone applying for Social Security Disability can tell you, the process isn’t a quick one.
-Every day several thousand applications are filed making it hard for social security to review everyone’s claim in a timely matter.
-There are four stages in filing a disability claim, and there is a waiting time associated with each stage.
+As anyone applying for Social Security Disability can tell you, the process can take a long time.
+Every day, several thousand applications are filed, making it hard for Social Security to review everyone’s claim in a timely matter.
+There are four different stages in the process, and there is a waiting time associated with each stage.

-If you receive an initial denial you have the option to appeal the decision.
-This is strongly advised as stated before most people get denied in the initial phase.
-Once an appeal has been filed the average wait time to receive a second decision is 3-4 months.
+If you receive an initial denial, you have the option to appeal the decision.
+Once an appeal has been filed, the average wait time to receive a second decision is about 3-4 months.

 3. Hearing Level

-If you receive another denial at the reconsideration level you may request a hearing before one of Social Security’s Administrative Law Judges.
-Most claims that are approved are approved at the hearing level.
-Currently the average wait time between requesting a hearing and getting a hearing scheduled is between 18 and 22 months.
-After the hearing the Judge will issue a decision, while every judge is different the average time it takes to receive this decision is about 2-4 months after the hearing.
+If you receive a second denial at the reconsideration level, you may request a hearing before one of Social Security’s Administrative Law Judges.
+Most claims have the highest chance of getting approved at the hearing level.
+Currently, the average wait time to have a hearing scheduled is between 18 and 22 months.
+After the hearing, the judge will issue a decision.
+The average wait time to receive this decision is about 2-4 months after the hearing.

-If you received an unfavorable decision from the Judge assigned to your case you have the option to appeal the Judge’s decision.
+If you received an unfavorable decision from the judge, you have the option to appeal that decision.
 This process takes anywhere from 18-24 months after filing the appeal.